Factbox: The hunt for the Paris attackers

 In Belgium:

-The three others, not named, include one person arrested on Nov.
-19 for possession of weapons and another arrested on Nov.
-22 on charges of links to an attack.

-Regarding the named men, lawyer Xavier Carette said his client Amri was an unwitting accomplice who knew nothing about any role in attacks when he drove Salah Abdeslam back from Paris to Brussels on night of Nov.
+Lawyer Xavier Carette said his client Amri was an unwitting accomplice who knew nothing about any role in attacks when Amri drove Salah Abdeslam back from Paris to Brussels on night of Nov.
 13-14.
-A lawyer for Attouh quoted him as saying that Abdeslam was "extremely tense" and may have still been wearing a suicide belt under his down jacket.
+A lawyer for Attouh quoted him as saying that Abdeslam was "extremely tense" on the trip and may have still been wearing a suicide belt under his down jacket.

-Mohammad Abdeslam, brother of Salah and dead Brahim, was among five released after arrests on Nov.
+Mohammad Abdeslam, brother of Salah (unaccounted for) and Brahim (dead), was among five released after arrests on Nov.
 19.

+In a broader sweep centred on people suspected of some form of potential link with Islamist activities, police have searched 793 premises, held 90 people for questioning, put 164 under house arrest and recovered 174 weapons, according to the Interior Ministry.

-(Compiled by Brian Love with reporters in Paris and Brussels; Editing by Gareth Jones)
+(Compiled by Brian Love with reporters in Paris and Brussels; Editing by Tom Heneghan and Philippa Fletcher)